faisalmemon/ios-crash-dump-analysis-book/markdown/Disclaimer_body.md

 This publication could include technical inaccuracies or typographical errors.
 Changes are periodically added to the information herein.
 These changes will be incorporated in new editions of the publication.

-Trademark terms are recognised in this text by enumeration in the Index under the item "trademark".

 Apple makes no explicit or implied endorsement of this work.
 Materials in this book have been determined from public information sources and binaries, or materials provided by the Apple Software Development Kits.

 Positions held by the author, as an employee or contractor, at past or future companies and institutions makes no explicit or implied endorsement of this work by those entities.

+Every effort has been made to identify trademark terms in this text.
+If there is an error or omission, please contact the author.
+We have thus far recognised the following trademarks: